gcarreno/PolyKerma/README.md

 > Poly comes from the Greek word for "many".
 > Kerma comes from the Greek word for "coin".

-Implementation of a generic engine for any cryptocurrency, multuchain cryptocurrency and Web 3.0.
+Implementation of a generic engine for any solo cryptocurrency, multichain cryptocurrency and Web 3.0.